SaraKmair/Telco-Customer-Churn/README.md

 Content:
 Each row represents a customer, each column contains customer’s attributes described on the column Metadata. <br />
 The data set includes information about: <br />
-Customers who left within the last month – the column is called Churn Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
+Customers who left within the last month – the column is called Churn <br />
+Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies <br />
-Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges
+Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges <br />
-Demographic info about customers – gender, age range, and if they have partners and dependents
+Demographic info about customers – gender, age range, and if they have partners and dependents <br />

 Descriptive Analysis <br />
 •	Who (Describe) are our clients? <br />